Aaron-Bopp/TIM/10_Sources/Readwise/Articles/articles - General Principles.md

 ###### ^270382714q

-When you create a map, as per my system, you have two basic types of ``materials''.
+When you create a map, as per my system, you have two basic types of "materials".
-You have your LINKS, ``Hard content'': That is, your speeds, your POI, your References, your whatever.
+You have your LINKS, "Hard content": That is, your speeds, your POI, your References, your whatever.
 Even other maps.
-Every thing you keep in your subject, appears as ``Hard content'' on your map.
+Every thing you keep in your subject, appears as "Hard content" on your map.
 Then you have your MAGNETS.
-These are words that ``pull'' on the hard content.
+These are words that "pull" on the hard content.
 They build your structure.

 ^270382714